 The Brookings Institution explains that it pursues three broad goals: "strengthen American democracy; foster the economic and social welfare, security and opportunity of all Americans and secure a more open, safe, prosperous and cooperative international system."
-By using the main search box to enter names such as "Taiwan" or "Saudi Arabia," the debater can access reports such as "Don't Squeeze Taiwan" and "After Khashoggi, U.S. Arms Sales to the Saudis Are Essential Leverage."
+By using the main search box to enter names such as "NATO"

+or "artificial intelligence," the debater can access reports such as "The Future of NATO in an Order Transformed" and "Why We Need a New Agency to Regulate Advanced Artificial Intelligence."